swaldman/sbt-ethereum/src/main/paradox/tutorials/working-with-ether.md

 [success] Total time: 0 s, completed Dec 16, 2018 10:28:40 PM

 ```
-Before sending money to your address, you may want to verify that you remember the passcode that unlocks it.
+Before sending money to your address, you may want to verify that you remember the passphrase that unlocks it.
-(If you don't remember the passcode, the address will receive your funds just fine, but no one will ever, _ever_, be able to access them.
+(If you don't remember the passphrase, the address will receive your funds just fine, but no one will ever, _ever_, be able to access them.
 Let's verify, using the command `ethKeystoreWalletV3Validate`:
 ```
 sbt:eth-command-line> ethKeystoreWalletV3Validate 0x1144f4f7aad0c463c667e0f8d73fc13f1e7e86a2